Skip to content Skip to footer

 Source: One97 Communications Annual Reports, Exchange4media analysis.

-In FY2023 alone, Paytm spent approximately ₹1,000 crore on advertising, according to Exchange4media’s analysis of their annual filings.
+In FY2023 alone, Paytm spent approximately ₹1,000 crore on advertising, according to Exchange4media’s analysis.
 That’s roughly ₹2.74 crore per day.
 Every single day.
 For an entire year.
+And the net loss that year? ₹1,775 crore.

 They weren’t spending marketing money to accelerate a profitable business.
 They were spending marketing money to make an unprofitable business look like it was growing.